export HISTTIMEFORMAT=”[%F] [%T] “

 # vi /root/.bash_profile

-Once you save the file, open a new SSH session and execute the ‘history’ command to view the timestamp of the executed commands.
+Once the file is saved, open a new SSH session and execute the ‘history’ command to view the timestamp of the previously executed commands.

 For example: